Miss Tennessee

 The Miss Tennessee competition is the pageant that selects the representative for the state of Tennessee in the Miss America Scholarship Competition.

-Carley Jaymes Vogel of Murfreesboro was crowned Miss Tennessee 2024 on June 22, 2024, at the Martin Center for the Arts in Johnson City, Tennessee.
-She competed for Miss America in January 2025.
-She was a preliminary talent winner and was 2nd Runner-Up to Miss America.
+Makalyn Heaslett of Nashville was crowned Miss Tennessee on June 20, 2026, at the Fisher Center for the Performing Arts at Belmont University in Nashville, Tennessee.
+She will compete for the title of Miss America 2027.

 History

 The Miss Tennessee pageant was first held in 1938, although the winner, Isobel Carter, was unable to compete at Miss America due to illness and so the 1st runner-up became Miss Tennessee.
 The following year, two winners were chosen to compete for the Miss America title.
 In 1940 the pageant suffered a repeat of 1938, with the winner resigning through illness and the 1st runner-up representing the state at the national competition.
 The routine pageant was held in 1941, but from 1942 to 1946 representatives were appointed without a pageant being held, due to World War II.
 In 1947 twins Jean and Jane Cunningham were both awarded Tennessee titles, with one representing Tennessee and one Chattanooga at the Miss America pageant.
 The modern era of the pageant can be dated to 1953, when a regular routine of state pageants was instituted.

 Barbara Jo Walker was crowned Miss America 1947 and represented the city of Memphis when she won the title.
 Kellye Cash, Miss America 1987, was the second woman from Tennessee to win the national title.
 All three Miss Tennessees from 1999 to 2001 later won the similar Miss Tennessee USA pageant, whose delegates represent Tennessee at the Miss USA pageant.
 Three other Miss Tennessees have won the Miss Tennessee USA title, Jean Harper, Desiree Daniels, and Leah Hulan.
 Two Miss Tennessees have won the National Sweetheart title, Rita Wilson and Vicki Hurd.

 In the fall of 2018, the Miss America Organization terminated the former Miss Tennessee organization's license as well as licenses from Florida, Georgia, New Jersey, New York, Pennsylvania, and West Virginia.
 On December 22, 2018, Miss America Awarded a new license for Tennessee naming Joe Albright as CEO; Lanna Keck-Smith, Miss Tennessee 1997, as executive director; and Caty Davis, Miss Tennessee 2017, as the Chief People Officer.